B-10. Internal Controls

 Inappropriate Use of Equipment

-According to IU policy I-30, the unapproved spending of resources and inappropriate use of university resources, including assets and personnel, is considered fiscal misconduct.
+According to university policy FIN-ACC-30, the unapproved spending of resources and inappropriate use of university resources, including assets and personnel, is considered fiscal misconduct.

 All of the assets of the university belong to the university and must be used to support and fulfill its educational mission.
 We cannot use the university equipment for personal or non-IU purposes.

 Conflict of Interest

 It is the policy of Indiana University that employees shall not use their university position to secure personal financial benefits for themselves or any member of their immediate family.
 A conflict of interest arises whenever the employee has the opportunity to influence university operations or business decisions in ways that could result in a personal financial benefit to the employee or a member of the employee's immediate family.

 We cannot use our positions for personal gain or the benefit of immediate family members.
 We must disclose real or potential conflicts of interest to our supervisor, and we should avoid even the apperance of conflict of interest.